PATRIC3/p3_docs/docroot/user_guides/services/rna_seq_analysis_service.md

 Read files placed here will contribute to a single RNA-Seq analysis.
 If the Groups/Conditions option is turned on, read files placed into this table under the same group will be considered replicates.

 ## Contrasts
-Contrasts specify which pairs of conditions to compare in differential expression anlysis.
+Contrasts specify which pairs of conditions to compare in differential expression analysis.

 ## Output Results
 ![RNA-Seq Service Output Files](../images/rna_seq_job_result.png)